dedalus-enterprise-architect/efk-resources/README.md

 * RedHat Operators catalog available on cluster

-* Git project local clone
+* A local clone of this git branch 5.7.5 ( --branch option)

 ### RedHat ElasticSearch Operator: setup